 we can go back and edit our schema file,

 towns.sql, to add the new columns:

-CREATE TABLE towns ( town VARCHAR(64), state VARCHAR(2), state_num TINYINT NOT NULL, county VARCHAR(64), county_num SMALLINT NOT NUL, elevation INTEGER );
+CREATE TABLE towns ( town VARCHAR(64), state VARCHAR(2), state_num TINYINT NOT NULL, county VARCHAR(64), county_num SMALLINT NOT NULL, elevation INTEGER );

 Note that the GNIS data includes both names and numbers for identifying counties and states.
 We rearranged the columns to match the order in which they appear in the data file.
-This makes loading the data easier since the csvloader command assumes the data columns are in the same order as specified in the schema.
+This makes loading the data easier since, by default, the csvloader command assumes the data columns are in the same order as specified in the schema.

 Finally, we can use some shell magic to trim out the unwanted columns and rows from the data file.
 The following script selects the desired columns and removes any records with empty fields:

 $ cut --delimiter="|" --fields=2,4-7,16 POP_PLACES_20120801.txt \ | grep -v "|$" \ | grep -v "||" > data/towns.txt